OGR-67/Movie_Picker/README.md

 - run `touch instance/movies_db.db`
 - run `flask db upgrade`

+### Create migration

+- be sure to have the virtual environment activated
+- run `flask db migrate -m "message" --skip Movie` to create a migration

+movies table is skipped because table is already created with raw sql Model Movie is still used in `feed_db.py` script.

+To apply migrations run `flask db upgrade`
+To revert last migration run `flask db downgrade`

+### Feed database

+- be sure to have the virtual environment activated
+- run `python feed_db.py` to feed the database with movies

 ## How to run

 - be sure to have the virtual environment activated